Which Is Better: Dishwasher or Washing Dishes by Hand?

 Anyone who's ever watched a teenager (grudgingly) wash one fork at a time when it's their turn to do the dinner dishes has probably had the thought "I wonder if that's really the most efficient use of our resources."
 Actually, your first thought is probably, "How does the child manage to run the hot water continuously yet get the task done at such a glacial pace?"
-(Don't Miss: How to Save Time in the Kitchen: Our Best Time-Saving Ingredients & Cooking Tips) In any case, your suspicions that it's really not the best thing for the environment are borne out by research.
+In any case, your suspicions that it's really not the best thing for the environment are borne out by research.

 - Scrape food off plates before loading the dishwasher, but don't pre-rinse.

 - Only run a full load and load it per the manufacturer's suggestions for maximum cleaning.

 - Turn down the temperature of your water heater to 120 degrees.
 (This is about halfway between the medium and low settings.)
 It will still provide hot water for your household without the risk of scalding—and save you money.

 - No dishwasher?
 Hand-wash dishes right away (you'll use less water when there's no stuck-on crud).
 Here are some tips for washing dishes correctly.